sunmeadowshoa/sunmeadowshoa.github.io/index.md

 ![Sun Meadows Picture](/pics/IMG_20160608_100321412_1800.jpg)

+# Announcement

+Sun Meadows HOA Annual Meeting will take place at 6:30pm on Thursday June 23rd at Fire Station 3 (1900 Barron Rd, College Station, TX 77845).
+This is our first post-COVID meeting.
+Homeowners are encouraged to attend!

 # Welcome

 Welcome to the Sun Meadows Homeowners' Association website.
 Whether you are looking for a new home in [College Station](https://www.cstx.gov/), Texas and are considering our neighborhood or already have a home in Sun Meadows, we hope you will find this website to be a valuable source of information.